 - $1 CAD = $0.76 USD

-- ATMs can be found all over and the credit cards are accepted somewhere
+- ATMs can be found all over and credit cards are accepted in most places

-- SIM – The two affordable options are to get a local SIM from someone such as RoamMobility which has free shipping to your hotel or get a wifi hotspot option such as SkyRoam (read my full review).
+- SIM – The two affordable options are to get a local SIM or get a wifi hotspot option such as SkyRoam (read my full review)

 - Unit of Measure – Meter